org-alterhen/alterhen-gatsby/src/pages/index.md

 title: alterHEN
 ---

-<span>a\ter<span>HEN</span></span> aims to imagine new models for the cultural economy by encouraging engagement with NFTs among artists, organisations and art lovers.
-The first experiment of this initiative is to provide a space to focus on a stunning selection of artworks by a diverse group of artists.
-This new space also provides a user-friendly, eco-friendly way to purchase the works.

-<span>a\ter<span>HEN</span></span> aims to empower artists in a sustainable system that benefits all.
+<span>a\ter<span>HEN</span></span> introduces a new cultural practice in the art world.

+Evolving on eco-friendly platforms, this NFT art market offers new models for the cultural economy, being accessible to all and providing high-quality, affordable artworks.
+With digital limited editions, artists, cultural actors and institutions can find new revenue streams and space for community engagement.

+Open the doors of this new art space, enter <span>a\ter<span>HEN</span></span>

 <a class="block-btn exhibition-entry" href="#exhibitions">View exhibitions</a>